HomKeen/mle-capstone/README.md

 The API accepts only 2 types of files, in specific format:
 1. A DICOM file (.dcm)
 2. A PNG file (.png) in a 512x512 RGB image, where the 3 color channels represent the bone, subdural, and soft tissue windows assembled into one image (learn more about windowing in radiology [here](https://radiopaedia.org/articles/windowing-ct?lang=us)).

+If the user provides an invalid file type or a file with invalid contents, the API will return an error message prompting them to try again.

 Simply click the "Choose File" button, upload the appropriate DICOM or PNG file from your local system, and then click the "Predict".
 The webpage should change and return your predictions, for example:

 ![alt text](https://github.com/HomKeen/mle-capstone/blob/main/prediction-results.png)

 The API will return the raw probabilities returned by the model, the list of ICH predictions as booleans, the interpreted results, and the image you uploaded for reference.
 For example, the above CT slice was predicted to have a 0.7173 probability of having intraparenchymal ICH, interpreted as TRUE.

-##